When Are Taxes Due for an LLC? (All You Need To Know)

 Both methods can be complicated if you fail to plan.
 For instance, an LLC with a fiscal year may make estimated quarterly tax payments based on its taxable income for the previous quarter.

-Because of the many tax filing options available to LLCs, it is important to seek professional advice from a trusted accountant.
+Because of the many tax filing options available to LLCs, seeking professional advice from a trusted accountant in your state is essential.

-LLCs taxed as sole proprietorships need to file Form 1040, the deadline to file taxes is April 15 [1].
+LLCs taxed as sole proprietorships need to file Form 1040; the deadline to file taxes is April 15 [2].
 Form 1040 should be filed with Schedule C, and it serves to pay federal income tax that covers all income, losses, and annual expenses of a single-member LLC.
+According to the IRS, this applies to the majority of single-member LLCs, aligning with the fact that over 23 million sole proprietorships filed their taxes in this manner for the fiscal year.

-The LLC itself doesn't file any LLC business tax because it is not a separate legal entity.
+The LLC doesn't file any LLC business tax because it is not a separate legal entity.

 2. Tax Deadlines for LLC Partnerships